kkaicdev/kkaicdev/README.md

 ## 👋 Hello!

 Passionate about clean, maintainable, and testable code.
-Exploring system design, scalable backend architectures, and cybersecurity
+Exploring system design, scalable backend architectures, and cybersecurity.
+Frequently listening to music and sipping coffee.

-Get in touch: meet@kaicc.contact
+- Get in touch: meet@kaicc.contact